Going Home

 ― Penelope Lively, Moon Tiger

-Do you remember that place in nature where you could be alone in your own little biosphere of imagination…yes, well this was mine.
+Do you remember that place in nature where you could be alone in your own little biosphere of imagination?
+This reservoir was mine.

 “There is no land like the land of your childhood.”